telerik/maui-docs/controls/rangeslider/getting-started.md

 ## Define the Control

-**1.** When your .NET MAUI application is setup, you are ready to add a RangeSlider control to your page.
+**1.** When your .NET MAUI application is set up, you are ready to add a RangeSlider control to your page.
 The following example demonstrates how to define the `RadRangeSlider`:

 <snippet id='rangeslider-getting-started-xaml'/>
 <snippet id='rangeslider-gettingstarted-csharp'/>